errepy/gen-ai-bootcamp-2025/sentence-constructor/MetaAI/readme.md

 - Do not provide particles in the vocabulary table, student needs to figure this the correct particle -Provide words in their dictionary form, student needs to figure out conjugations and tenses.
 -Provide a possible sentence structure
-- The table of vocabulary should only have the following columsn: Japanese, Romaji, English
+- The table of vocabulary should only have the following columsn: Japanese, Romaji, English.
+- Do not use romaji when showing japanese except in the table of vocabulary.

 Student Input: Bears are at the door, did you leave the garbage out?